 by Jason Wasserman MD PhD FRCPC

 Chronic inactive gastritis means inflammation of the lining on the inside of the stomach.
-The inflammation damages the cells in the epithelium, the thin layer of tissue on the inside of the stomach which prevents the stomach from functioning normally.
+The inflammation prevents the stomach from functioning normally by damaging the specialized foveolar cells that cover the inside surface of the stomach.

 The most common cause of chronic inactive gastritis is an infection of the stomach with a bacteria called Helicobacter pylori.
 Infection is more common in rural areas and in the developing parts of the world.
 Chronic gastritis can also be seen in people who have previously been treated for Helicobacter pylori.
 Chronic gastritis may persist for months or even years after successful treatment.
 Other causes of chronic gastritis include non-steroidal anti-inflammatory drugs (NSAIDs) such as Aspirin and Advil, excessive alcohol intake, bile reflux, and autoimmune diseases.